-Recommendation: Concurrent enrollment in Math II or higher.
+Recommendation: Concurrent enrollment in Math II or higher and successful completion of Environmental Science or Biology with a C or higher.

 HONORS CHEMISTRY 720323

-Year (10 credits)
+Year (10 credits) W

-[10 / 11 / 12] pending UC / CSU (d)
+[10 / 11 / 12] UC / CSU (d)

 Honors Chemistry is a yearlong course and fulfills the physical science requirement for graduation.
 This course is a study of the basic laws of chemistry, covering the common elements of the periodic system, their structure, interactions, and energy relationships.
 The course is accompanied by work in the mathematical solution of chemical problems, and laboratory use of experimental data.
 This course is especially important for students planning on attending college in a scientific or healthrelated field of study.
 The design of this course is intended to help students prepare for the rigors of lab-science courses that may be encountered in college.
-Students should expect a demanding daily workload that will include worksheets. reviews, and laboratory write-ups as well as guizzes, and tests to assess understanding and retention.
+Students should expect a demanding daily workload that will include worksheets, reviews, and laboratory write-ups as well as quizzes, and tests to assess understanding and retention.
 A high level of understanding in mathematical problem solving and the scientific methods is necessary for success in this course.
 Honors Chemistry will utilize the same curriculum as the Chemistry course but will move at a faster pace and will include additional inquiry and lab activities.